Cuitláhuac: Biography

 Cuitláhuac ruled just 80 days, perhaps dying from smallpox that had been introduced to the New World by an African suffering from the disease who was part of Pánfilo de Narváez's expedition to capture Cortés.
-However, he played a really important role in the Aztec empire, and was best known for leading the Aztec resistance against the Spanish invaders.
+However, he played an important role in the Aztec empire, and was best known for leading the Aztec resistance against the Spanish invaders.
 The early sources do not explicitly say from what he succumbed.
 Immediately after Cuitláhuac's death, Cuauhtémoc was made the next tlatoani.

 Legacy

 The modern Mexican municipality of Cuitláhuac, Veracruz and the Mexico City Metro station Metro Cuitláhuac are named in honor of Cuitláhuac.
 The asteroid 2275 Cuitláhuac is also named after this ruler.

 There is an Avenue in Mexico City Called Cuitláhuac (Eje 3 Norte) that runs from Avenue Insurgentes to Avenue Mexico-Tacuba and that is part of an inner ring; also many streets in other towns and villages in Mexico are so called.